verneylmavt/bithealth-crfc/README.md

 ## ⚖️ Design Decisions

 The core goal of the refactor was to reorganize the system around clear software-engineering principles:
-- Encapsulation: Each concept (embeddings, storage, RAG workflow, API) lives in its own class/module.
+- **Encapsulation**: Each concept (embeddings, storage, RAG workflow, API) lives in its own class/module.
-- Separation of Concerns:
+- **Separation of Concerns**:
    - The HTTP layer does no computation.
    - The RAG layer knows nothing about FastAPI.
    - The storage layer is completely swappable.
-- Explicit Dependencies: A single application factory creates all components and wires them together.
+- **Explicit Dependencies**: A single application factory creates all components and wires them together.
 This eliminates hidden global state and makes control flow predictable.
-- Modularity: Code is structured so future extensions (new storage backends, real embedding models, additional LangGraph steps) require minimal modification.
+- **Modularity**: Code is structured so future extensions (new storage backends, real embedding models, additional LangGraph steps) require minimal modification.

 ## ❓ Trade-Off